skycaptain/openexr-matlab/README.md

 OpenEXR is a popular high dynamic range image fileformat mainly used by the film industry.
 This repository provides an interface for reading and writing OpenEXR files within MATLAB.

 ### Install
-Install the lastest version of the OpenEXR-Library, e.g. via [Homebrew](http://brew.sh/):
+Install the latest version of the OpenEXR-Library, e.g. via [Homebrew](http://brew.sh/):

 	$ brew install openexr

 Now just run `make.m` inside of MATLAB to comile the bindings.
-If you install the OpenEXR-Library without Homebrew you may also change the pathname inside of `make.m` to the path you installed the OpenEXR-Library.
+If you install the OpenEXR-Library without Homebrew you may also change the pathname inside of `make.m` to the path you've installed the OpenEXR-Library.

-You may need to update your `mexopts.sh`.
+You may also need to update your `mexopts.sh`.
 An updated version of `mexopts.sh` is included within the files, just diff them, or just copy the file to `~/.matlab`.

 Now you can use `exrread`, `exrreadchannels`, `exrwrite`, `exrwritechannels` and `exrinfo` just like any other MATLAB-Function.